martindleo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su betty - Creates a script that switches the current user to the user betty.
+su betty - Creates a script that switches the current user to the user betty whoami - Writes a script that prints the effective username of the current user